ideas-be/CAMMM-Web-Tool/README.md

 #TODO
+· CHECK FILE City.js LINE 306!!!!!!!
+· ROLL BACK THE CHANGE TO THE CITYMETRICS JS back to github · Add the cumulative and category sliders
-· Add the cumulative slider under the existing slider · Do content sentitive graduations [for the scale]
+· Do content sensitive graduations [for the scale]
-· For the radio buttuons font size 10 and bold
-· Make the text in the box larger

 ## For next session
 Look at line 175 for inject slider function
-Check the CITY.JS on line 257, good luck from FN and OOM from the past
+Check the CITY.JS on line 257, good luck from FN and OOM from the pastb

+#Flow of functions inside **City.JS**

+1. **load cumulative layers function**
+    1.  loops the radio list with the status of the radio buttons,
+    2.  if radio button is true, it loops through the list of corresponding layers and truns them on until the current slider value
+    3.